LeoZhaiZ/Ignition-Hacks-v5---Kitty-Cats/README.md

 script.js - Script for front-end

-server - Receives scraping output and writes to disk
+server.js - Receives scraping output and writes to disk

-splice - Splice all individual cat files into a single JSON file
+splice.js - Splice all individual cat files into a single JSON file